ibbatta/readme-generator/README.md

 - [ ] Define a developing path for the project
 - [ ] Update README specifing best way to write a package.json to be parsed correctly
-- [ ] Store data from previosly read package.json (in JSON format, to be used further)
 - [ ] Update README specifing how to use the tool and best way to set up
 - [ ] Configure `commander` + `shelljs` + `validator` to manage extra user's options
 - [ ] Read `.nvmrc` file to add nvm instruction on readme
 - [ ] Read `.editorconfig`, `.jsbeautifyrc` or `.eslintrc` to add specific instructions on readme
-- [ ] Validate prompt commands
+- [ ] Configure a "message" file with all system messages like errors, etc
 - [ ] Define and configure tests
 - [ ] NPM: local package creation (and publish)
 - [ ] Provide translations for readme and configuration tools